Virginia Smog Check / Emissions Test

 The State of Virginia requires a variety of emissions testing.
 The specific county the vehicle owner has their vehicle registered in determines the type of test it must pass.
 There are three different smog inspection methods:

-- On Board Diagnostic Tests: Virginia test personnel administer an ODBII test on most gasoline motor vehicles made in the 1996, or newer model years or diesel vehicles made in the 1997 model year or newer registered in one of the eligible Virginia counties or cities.
+- On-Board Diagnostic Tests: Virginia test personnel administer an ODBII test on most gasoline motor vehicles made in 1996, or newer model years or diesel vehicles made in the 1997 model year or newer registered in one of the eligible Virginia counties or cities.
 The OBDII system installed in U.S. manufactured vehicles made in the 1996 and newer model years is a mechanical issue early-warning system.
 The system records the vehicle’s performance by administering a specific kind of test referred to as a “Monitor”.
 Certain monitors test a vehicle’s primary emissions components and subsystems.
 While the key is in the ignition and the engine is off, a test technician will make sure the vehicle’s DLC (Data Link Connector) works properly.
 Then, the test technician hooks an emissions diagnostic tool up to your vehicle’s DLC using a cable to allow the technician’s diagnostic tool to communicate with the vehicle’s OBD II system.
 A Virginia test technician can check your vehicle’s engine and emissions systems, and see if any monitors state a “Not Ready” status.
 The test personnel can complete the test in around 2 minutes.

 - Acceleration simulation mode: (ASM 25/25 ).
 Virginia test personnel perform the ASM 25/25 test on vehicles made between 1981 to 1995 model year weighing up to 8,500 lbs.
-During this test, test personnel drive a vehicle on a set of rollers ,called a Dynamometer.
+During this test, test personnel drive a vehicle on a set of rollers, called a Dynamometer.
 They drive the vehicle at 25 miles per hour while placing the vehicle under a 25% weight load recommended for the vehicle’s make and model.
 Test personnel will also place a probe into the vehicle’s tailpipe to measure the emissions coming from the tailpipe.

 Virginia On-Road Emissions Program: The State of Virginia operates remote-sensing pollutant measuring equipment in parts of Northern Virginia.
 The equipment uses infrared sensors to measure pollutants of vehicles driving on Virginia’s roadways.
-If the On-Road Emissions remote sensing equipment finds a vehicles emitting high levels of air pollutants, the equipment will take a picture of the vehicle’s license plate and the Virginia DMV will send a violation notice to the owner through the mail.
-Vehicle owners found to be violating Virginia’s air quality standards must get take their vehicle to a certified emissions testing location and get it tested.
+If the On-Road Emissions remote sensing equipment finds vehicles emitting high levels of air pollutants, the equipment will take a picture of the vehicle’s license plate and the Virginia DMV will send a violation notice to the owner through the mail.
+Vehicle owners found to be violating Virginia’s air quality standards must get take their vehicle to a certified emission testing location and get it tested.
 If the vehicle does not pass the test, the owner must get the vehicle repaired and rested.
 The initial test costs a maximum of $28.

 Virginia Safety Inspections: All motor vehicles in the state of Virginia must get a safety inspection.
 Typically, vehicle owners can get a safety inspection at any new car dealership or repair shop.
 Most official inspection stations put up white signs with blue letters advertising their inspection services.